-- 1. Declaring that Plaintiffs may maintain this action on behalf of KRS and that Plaintiffs are appropriate representatives; - 2.
-Declaring that this is a proper taxpayer suit for Kentucky and Plaintiffs are appropriate representatives; - 3.
-Declaring that Defendants have breached their respective duties to KRS and to Kentucky and its taxpayers; - 4.
-Determining and awarding to KRS and its Pension Funds and the Commonwealth of Kentucky the damages sustained by them as a result of the violations set forth above from each of the Defendants individually, proportionally and/or jointly and severally, together with interest thereon, as appropriate under Kentucky law; - 5.
-Determining and awarding punitive damages against the Hedge Fund Sellers, Investment, Actuarial and Fiduciary Advisors and each of their principals/officers named as Defendants; - 6.
-Ordering a full and complete accounting of all (i) fees or other payments made to any person in connection with the Black Box funds of hedge funds sold to KRS and managed by KKR/Prisma, Blackstone and PAAMCO; (ii) fees paid to any sub-funds associated with the Black Box funds of hedge funds; (iii) any fee or profit or compensation sharing, splitting or other economic arrangements between the Hedge Fund Sellers, their executives and the Black Box-sub-funds or any third person involved in these absolute return strategies or assets; - Issuing injunctive relief removing Cook as a KRS Director, or 7. alternatively, prohibiting him from serving on the Investment Committee, and further directing that any Prisma executives working inside KRS be removed; - 8.
-Granting such relief as later specifically requested or found proper pursuant to Ky.
-Rev. Stat. §386B.10-010 which provides "Remedies for Breach of Trust," including appointing a Special Fiduciary to oversee and safeguard any net recovery obtained via this action for KRS or the Commonwealth of Kentucky to assure any recovery (after court-
+- 1. Declaring that Defendants have breached their respective duties to KRS and to the Commonwealth, KRS and Kentucky taxpayers; - 2.
+Determining and awarding the Commonwealth the compensatory damages sustained as a result of the violations set forth above from each of the Defendants individually, proportionally and/or jointly and severally, together with interest thereon, as appropriate under Kentucky law; - 3.
+Determining and awarding punitive damages against the Hedge Fund Sellers and the Investment and Actuarial Advisors and each of their principals/officers named as Defendants; - 4.
+Ordering a full and complete accounting of all (i) fees or other payments made to any person in connection with the Black Box funds of hedge funds sold to KRS and managed by KKR/Prisma, Blackstone and PAAMCO; (ii) fees paid to any sub-funds associated with the Black Box funds of hedge funds; (iii) any fee or profit or compensation sharing, splitting or other economic arrangements between the Hedge Fund Sellers, their executives and the Black Box-sub-funds or any third person involved in these absolute return strategies or assets; - 5.
+Prejudgment interest on all sums due the Commonwealth on all damages alleged herein; - 6.
+Imposing a constructive trust upon and/or ordering disgorgement of all fees or compensation paid to or profits earned by Hedge Fund Sellers and Actuarial and Investment Advisors; - 7.
+Using the court's equity power to fashion such relief as is justified and necessary to benefit KRS and/or restore to KRS that to which it is entitled; - 8.
+A trial by jury; and - 9.
+Awarding such other legal and equitable relief as the court deems appropriate.